News | Industrial Combustion Equipment

 The midstream sector typically involves transporting and storing hydrocarbons, it consists of transport via pipelines, maritime, rail and road transportation, depending on the product.The downstream sector involves crude oil refining to oil products (to final user or petrochemicals feedstock) and its marketing.
 It also includes the selling and distribution of processed natural gas and the products derived from petroleum crude oil, such as, among others, liquefied petroleum gas, gasoline, jet fuel, diesel oil, other fuel oils, petroleum asphalt and petroleum coke.

-Oil and Gas exploration and production
+The Oil and Gas Exploration and Production